What is lymphoma?

 "The most common test used in the diagnosis of lymphoma is a fine needle aspirate."

 - Immunohistochemistry.
-This test uses specialized stains to distinguish between two different types of lymphoma: B-cell lymphoma and T-cell lymphoma.
+This test uses specialized stains to distinguish between two types of lymphoma: B-cell lymphoma and T-cell lymphoma.
 Identifying whether your dog’s lymphoma is B-cell or T-cell lymphoma can provide information regarding prognosis.

 - Stage I: involves only a single lymph node